bitovi/use-simple-reducer/demo/README.md

-# A demo app for the use-async-reducer-state library
+# A demo app for the use-simple-reducer library